Is cedar still my best choice for wood fencing in Madison, WI?

 Only use industry approved ACQ treated fence posts.
 Stay clear of using CCA (Cooper Chromate Arsenic) materials.
 If unsure how the materials are coated, look for a tag at either end of the post or inquire with your professional fence contractor.

-Will I have maintenance issues with my wood fence gates?
+Will I have maintenance issues with my wood fence gates in Madison, WI?

 Gates are set with two independent gate posts on opposite sides of your gate opening.
 Fence gate posts are subject to settling of unsettled soil, frost, extreme change in temperatures and exposure to the sun, which can cause gate posts to change or move.
 Even the slightest change in position of the hinge post will result in an exponential movement of the latch hasp on the gate.
 Bottom line, your gate won’t latch because the latch hasp does not align with the latch receiver on the gate post.

-What can I do to fix my gates?
+What can I do to fix my wood gates in Madison?

 A standard drop fork latch will not be impacted by movement in your gate posts.
 These are the latches that look like two prong pitch forks that move up and down.
 If you have this type of latch, you should be fine.
 Latches that use a horizontal rod that strikes or falls into a receiver when the gate is closed will need to be adjusted.
 Latches that look like a standard door lock assembly will also need adjustment.
 If you have either of these types of latching or locking mechanisms, you should request four-way adjustable hinges.
 These are hinges that adjust up and down and in and out.
 With these hinges, you will be able to adjust your gate to changing conditions.

-What nails do I need for my wood fence?
+What nails do I need for wood fencing in Madison, WI?